Escape Rooms of the Future – What can we expect?

 It’s not just a research exercise, though.
 The nature of the industry dictates that each room is often a one-time-use experience—customers won’t bother paying for the same room again.
 Having good ties with your competitors can ramp up your overall traffic.
 Customers that have already experienced competitors—and enjoyed it—are likely to give your rooms a go, especially if you’re new to the industry or area.

-What’s more, an overall high-quality experience in any escape room in your area means it’s thumbs-up for the industry in general, resulting in more people wanting more rooms to conquer.
+What’s more, an overall high-quality experience in any escape room in your area means it’s a thumbs-up for the industry in general, resulting in more people wanting more rooms to conquer.

 2. Know your limits